Heater Control Cables --

 - Remove the cable seals from the guide tubes (if they're there--they probably aren't).

-- Remove the passenger's side front seat to give yourself room to work.
+- Remove the right side front seat to give yourself room to work.

 - Remove the handbrake rubber boot.